icann/rst-idn-test-labels/README.md

 create custom test files that will be used instead.
 Therefore, the files in this repository are not useful for testing custom LGR implementations.

-Once created, test subjects are free to copy the IDN table objects created by ICANN into the OT&E system for testing in that environment.
+Once created, test subjects are free to copy IDN table objects created by ICANN for custom IDN tables into the OT&E system for testing in that environment.

 ## See Also